 Finding ourselves in the new reality of the Eastern culture, in a land rich with a variety of languages, living among people of the three great monotheistic religions: Christianity, Judaism and Islam, adaptation took some time.

 But it was and is a wonderful adventure, because, whatever the work, they kept strongly intact the original aim of their coming: “To remain by the spiritual source of their congregation, for the congregation and on behalf of the congregation”.
 As if they were in charge of drawing fresh water every day for renewing the Nazareth spirit of all the Sisters of the Congregation.

 Because the sisters live close to the Basilica of the Annunciation, they often welcome passing pilgrims and guests, some among whom are our own Sisters.
 In addition to the ordinary everyday life of the Patriarchate, numerous guests and groups come to visit from around the world.
 The Sisters have an opportunity to meet and interact with these special guests.

-As a part of their responsibilities, the Sisters often accompany the Fr.
-Hanna Kildani, the current Apostolic Administrator in Nazareth, to different liturgical events.
-The Sisters are very involved in the life of the Church and take part in the celebrations of the local church in the Holy Land, of which they are a part – like “living stones” and witnesses to important events.
+Living and ministering in Nazareth give the Sisters an opportunity to experience the realities of the Middle East – local culture, traditions, richness of the Church and her varied liturgical events in different rites.
+The Sisters are involved in the life of the Church and take part in the celebrations of the local church in the Holy Land, of which they are a part – like “living stones” and witnesses to important events.

 Sisters have also made connections with many local families.
 They are present to the elderly and the sick, sharing in their joys and sorrows by visiting hospitals or going to the homes of the sick.

 Over these past 25 years, the life of the Sisters in Nazareth, has resembled the life of the Holy Family in its ordinariness and simplicity.
 Like Jesus, Mary and Joseph they live an ordinary life, and carry out their work in hiddenness and silence while being faithful to their prayer life.
 By participating in religious ceremonies, they remain united with the faithful and live each day aware of the problems of the Church in this land.